bertkdowns/pyomo-replace/paper/paper.md

 ---
-title: "Variable Replacement: A Novel Technique for Managing Complexity in Large Equation-Oriented Chemical Process Models"
+title: "Variable Replacement: A Novel Technique for Managing Degrees of Freedom in Large Equation-Oriented Process Models"
 bibliography: refs.bib
 ---
 <!--- a control perspective on managing complexity... -->